tianocore/tianocore.github.io/coc.md

 This isn’t an exhaustive list of things that you can’t do.
 Rather, take it in the spirit in which it’s intended - a guide to make it easier to enrich all of us and the technical communities in which we participate.

 This code of conduct applies to all spaces managed by the TianoCore project.
-This includes IRC, mailing lists, Bugzilla, events, and other forums created by the project team which the community uses for communication.
+This includes IRC, mailing lists, events, and other forums created by the project team which the community uses for communication.
 In addition, violations of this code outside these spaces may affect a person's ability to participate within them.

 If you believe someone is violating the code of conduct, we ask that you report it by emailing [{{adminemail}}](mailto:{{adminemail}}?subject:code-of-conduct).
 [For more details please see our Reporting Guidelines]({{baseurl}}/cocr.html).
 * Be friendly and patient.